dmshvetsov/dmitryshvetsov.com/content/booknotes/mastering-postgresql-in-application-development/index.md

 ---
-title: "Book notes: Mastering PostreSQL in Application Development by Dimitri Fontaine"
+title: "Book notes: The Art Of PostgreSQL by Dimitri Fontaine"
-slug: "mastering-postgresql-in-application-development"
+slug: "the-art-of-postgresql-by-dimittri-fontaine"
 author: "Dmitry Shvetsov"
 hero: images/hero.jpg
 ---

-> The goal of this book is to provide you, the application developer, with new and powerful tools.
+> “The goal of this book is to provide you, the application developer, with new and powerful tools.
+Determining how and when to use them has to be done in a case by case basis.”

+Excerpt From: Dimitri Fontaine.
+“The Art Of PostgreSQL.”
+Apple Books.

-The first sql example in the book shows how to import big CSV file (NYSE exchange daily trading data from 2020 year) to a DB with only 21 lines of SQL including `create table` statement.
+The first SQL example in the book shows how to import big CSV file (NYSE exchange daily trading data from 2020 year) to a DB with only 21 lines of SQL including `create table` statement.
 In yearly days of my career I spent weeks to write fast import of 23+ thousands lines of CSV with code.